-Heres a sample motion that documents the board's annual decisions:
+A sample motion that documents the board's annual decisions:

-I move that the co-op allocate 100 percent of eligible profits to patronage dividends (\$XX,XXX) to members and that 20 percent of those patronage dividends (\$X,XXX) be distributed to members in the form of a store credit and according to rules outlined by Internal Revenue Service Chapter T and the state laws.
-Any distribution that would be less than \$2.00 shall not be distributed and the related profits shall not be allocated. to these individuals.
-What's more, not everyone expects the co-op to make enough profit to distribute or even to reinvest in the business.
+"I move that the co-op allocate 100 percent of eligible profits to patronage dividends (\$XX,XXX) to members and that 20 percent of those patronage dividends (\$X,XXX) be distributed to members in the form of a store credit and according to rules outlined by Internal Revenue Service chapter T and the state laws.
+Any distribution that would be less than \$2.00 shall not be distributed and the related profits shall not be allocated."

+making it feel like it "belongs" to these individuals.
+What is more, not everyone expects the co-op to make enough profit to distribute or even to reinvest in the business.
 "Food for people" is a very powerful idea, whereas "profits reinvested in the people's interest" isn't catchy-but it could enhance our ability to change the world.

 What the IRS requires (after a co-op board approves a patronage dividend) is that a minimum of 20 percent of the allocated profit be refunded back to the members as a "cash" portion.
-The cash portion of the dividend can be paid out in a check, voucher or store credit, or it can be given back to the co-op by the member to support its charitable programs.
+The cash portion of the dividend can be paid out in a check, voucher or store credit, or be given back to the co-op by the member to support its charitable programs.
 The only imperative is that these checks or vouchers be cashed in order to avoid tax liability on the profits earned from sales to that member.
-The rest, up to 80 percent, can be withheld as retained patronage equity in the cooperative.
+(For an alternative method of preparing for and handling uncashed checks or vouchers, see Bruce Mayer's "Patronage Dividends: A Primer, Revised," elsewhere in this booklet.)
+The rest, up to 80%, can be withheld as retained patronage equity in the cooperative.

-The legal and financial reality regarding this money is twofold: Unless a co-op officially and explicitly states it, the co-op is not required to return any profits to the members, nor is it ever obligated to pay out retained patronage equity.
+The legal and financial reality regarding this money is two-fold: unless a co-op officially and explicitly states it, the co-op is not required to return any profits to the members, nor is it ever obligated to pay out retained patronage equity.
 Until you have taken a class of patronage and declared it payable, it is not owed to anyone until the board declares an obligation.
 If no declaration is made, the funds can remain in the co-op in perpetuity.
 If the co-op ever decides it has too much capital and has no vision or plans that would require capital, then the retained patronage could be returned to members.
-Although this is generally true in most states, it is also important to obtain professional legal and financial advice from experts knowledge-able about cooperatives on how your co-op can properly handle profits and retained patronage equity in your jurisdiction.
+Although this is generally true in most states, it is also important to obtain professional legal and financial advice from experts knowledgeable about cooperatives on how your co-op can properly handle profits and retained patronage equity in your jurisdiction.

-Given today's economic climate, retained patronage equity represents an outstanding opportunity to build capital for the co-op that is not leveraged by outside financing, as well as an opportunity to enhance the co-op's balance sheet for times when it does need to borrow.
+Given today's economic climate, retained patronage equity represents an outstanding opportunity to build capital for the co-op that is not leveraged by outside financing, as well as opportunity to enhance the co-op's balance sheet for times when it does need to borrow.
 As banks become more conservative and capital harder to raise, co-ops can take matters into their own hands and build capital with retained patronage dividends.

 That the business can be capitalized through the profits from the patronage of its owners is another one of the impressive things about cooperation-individually, owners don't need great sums of money to provide for their business.
 The owners' pooled resources through patronage equity can do a lot of heavy lifting in capitalizing the business.
-Looked at this way, retained patronage equity is not for the individual owner at all and shouldn't be considered as such.
+Looked at this way, retained patronage equity is not for the individual owner at all and shouldn't be considered such.
 It is everyone's money, set aside for the good of the cooperative.